telekom-mms/ansible-collection-acme/docs/README.md

 This role issues Let's Encrypt certificates via DNS-01 or HTTP-01 challenge.

-**Please note that you have to use a dns-challenge if you want to issue wildcard certificates.**

 For distribution of certificates please implement your own playbooks/roles/tasks